RanRhoads84/debgpt7.8-with-vectorDB/README.md

 a Google search result, etc. The specification syntax of the unified reader `--file|-f` can be found using the command `debgpt -f :` or `debgpt -f '?'`.

-Some examples are shown below:
+Some simple examples are shown below:

 ```
-# read a plain text file and ask a question
+# read a plain text file or PDF file and ask a question
 debgpt -Hf README.md -a 'very briefly teach me how to use this DebGPT.'
-debgpt -Hf debgpt/policy.py -A 'explain this file'
+debgpt -Hf debgpt/policy.py -A 'explain the code'
 debgpt -Hf my-resume.pdf -a 'Does this person have any foss-related experience?'

 # read a directory